Immortality-IMT/Improve-The-Library-of-Babel-for-A.I/README.md

 These files generate the library sequentially into a database.
 They have two functions, one to omit data based on regular expressions and another to send the data to GPT to make decisions on the data.

-Improving the library of babel to find cures to aging
+Improving the library of babel to find cures to aging.

+Compile with:
+gcc -g -o anyname source_file.c -lsqlite3
+e.g.
+gcc -g -o babel dictionary.c -lsqlite3

 # Knighinggale Mason writes...